R-U-25/Retail_Dataset_Project/README.md

 including monthly revenue trends, category-level performance, and top selling products.
 CTEs and JOINs were used where appropriate to structure aggregations clearly and readably.

+Below are some KPIs and important details which were extracted using SQL Queries.

 [**Monthly Revenue (CTE)**](images/Monthly%20Revenue%20(CTE).png)